kodecocodes/i10t/user-notifications/user-notifications.markdown

 2. `completion` takes an enum value defined by `UNNotificationContentExtensionResponseOption`.
 In this case, you've used `dismissAndForwardAction`, which dismisses the notification and allows the app an opportunity to act on the response.
 (Alternative values include `doNotDismiss`, which keeps the notification on screen and `dismiss`, which doesn't pass the action along to the app after dismissal)
 3. For the dismiss action, the extension dismisses immediately and forwards the action along to the app to handle.

 Your current implementation of the star action leaves something to be desired—specifically, the stars!
-The starter project already contains everything you need for this animation, but it's not yet available to the content extension target.
+The starter project already contains everything you need for this animation, but it's not yet available to the Notification Content extension's target.

 In the project navigator, open the **Star Animation** group and select both files inside.
 ![width=40% bordered](./images/star-animator.png)